AndreMIsidoro/escalations/remote_host_escalation.md

 	Use https://www.speedguide.net/port.php?port=5985 to check the ports default service

-## If we get versions of the services search for them in google for exploits
+## If we get versions of the services search for them in google for exploits and metasploit